wsu93/raster-tools/README.rst

 5. Have a separate script spatially lookup all 1st pass outputs and put 2nd pass outputs into it

+* It may turn out to be really slow to address each void sequentially.
+It might be possible to speed up by processing no overlapping void aggregations in batches.

 Creating streamlines
 --------------------